wakabaloola/cocktail/README.md

 DESCRIPTION

 A convenient and interactive cocktail recipe finder.
-It include 123 cocktail recipes with step-by-step preparation procedures.
+It includes 123 cocktail recipes with step-by-step instructions.
 There are various search and sort options (including alphabetical, by ingredients, cocktail names).

-The cocktails.json file contains the actual cocktail recipes, whereas the python.py file contains the script (see below).
+cocktails.json: this file contains the actual cocktail recipes python.py: this file contains the script (see below).

-Feel free to add additional ones or improve the existing ones, or modify the code as you see fit.
+Feel free to add additional ones recipes, improve the existing ones, or modify the code as you see fit.

 -------------------------------------------